 The Collaborative Problem Solving® approach is owned and developed by Think:Kids (www.thinkkids.org), a program based in the Department of Psychiatry at the Massachusetts General Hospital in Boston, MA.

 Did you like this blog post?
-Receive notifications of our newest posts by signing up for our e-Newsletter.
+Receive notifications of more like it by signing up for our e-Newsletter.